jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

     + Dtrace
     + Zones (OS Containers/Jails)
     + Network based installation -- Jumpstart
-  * By 2006 began the interesting process of opensourcing their technology and operating system.
+  * By 2006 began the process of opensourcing their technology and operating system.

 #### OpenSolaris